 The State Historic Preservation Office was contacted regarding the potential effects on the cattle corrals in the project area.
 A letter providing information and seeking concurrence with the Area of Potential Effect and the park's determination of effects on properties listed on and eligible for the National Register of Historic Places was sent October 18, 2008.
-It is contained in Appendix G.
+Following a site visit with staff from the Office of Historic Preservation (OHP) and representatives from the tribe to the Prisoners Harbor project area on February 24, 2009, the park evaluated suggestions made by the OHP staff and consulted with the Tribe regarding treatment of the east side of the drainage.
+A letter from the Tribe was received on September 4, 2009 and a concurrence letter from OHP was received on January 22, 2010.
+This correspondence is contained in Appendix G.